Raguram-N/Exam_Buddy_proposal/README.md

 ---

-## ⚙️ Why We're Different
+## ⚙️ What’s Out There

-Most learning tools fall into one of three buckets, and each has a real gap that ExamBuddy AI is built to close:
+Most learning tools today fall into three categories, and each has a gap that ExamBuddy AI is designed to solve:

-- **General AI chatbots** (ChatGPT, Gemini, custom GPTs) answer fluently, but aren't grounded in a specific board's syllabus — explanations can drift from what's actually taught, and there's no built-in exam-format practice.
+* **General AI chatbots** (like ChatGPT and Gemini) can explain anything, but they are not aligned with any specific school syllabus.
+This often leads to answers that don’t match what students are actually learning, and there is no structured exam practice.

-- **Video-based edtech platforms** (BYJU'S, Vedantu, and similar) go deep on content, but are passive and screen-bound.
-They don't work for a commute, a walk, or a 5-minute gap between classes.
+* **Video-based learning platforms** (like BYJU’S and Vedantu) provide strong explanations, but they are passive and require screen time.
+They are not suitable for quick revision or learning on the move.
-- **Static PYQ/MCQ apps** give practice questions but no real explanation when a student gets something wrong, and no way to go deeper or shallower based on what the student already knows.

-ExamBuddy AI sits in the gap all three leave open: voice-native (hands-free, screen-free), grounded in the actual syllabus content rather than the model's general knowledge, and able to move between explaining and testing in the same conversation.
+* **MCQ or PYQ practice apps** focus only on questions, but they don’t explain mistakes properly or adapt to the student’s learning level.

+ExamBuddy AI fills this gap by being **voice-first, syllabus-aligned, and interactive**, combining explanation and testing in a single learning flow.

+---

+## ✨ How we differentiate

+ExamBuddy includes a Personalized AI Teacher that helps students revise what they studied in school every day.

+---

+### 🔔 Daily Learning Notification

+Each student receives **one learning notification per day**.

+This is automatically based on the school timetable (for example: Monday – Science, Tuesday – Maths).

+### 📌 Example:

+> “Today’s quick learning check: Photosynthesis (Science).
+Ready to revise?”

+---

+### 🎯 Student Options

+After opening the notification, students can:

+* Take a short quiz
+* Ask the AI to explain the topic
+* Skip for the day

+---

+### 📊 Teacher View

+Teachers can track:

+* Daily revision topic
+* Student participation
+* Level of understanding in the class

+---

+### ⭐ Purpose

+This feature helps students:

+* Revise what they learn in school every day
+* Strengthen memory through regular practice
+* Stay connected to learning even after school hours

+---

-### Supporting capabilities built on top of this core difference:
+## 🤝 Supporting capabilities built on top of this core difference:

 - 🎙 Voice Q&A
 - 📝 Knowledge tester